Controls and Views

 People use sharing service pickers to share text, images, and other content with apps, social media accounts, and other services.
 When tapped, a sharing service picker displays a popover that contains sharing buttons.

 Enable a sharing service picker only when there’s content to share.
-If the user has no text, images, or other sharable content selected, the sharing service picker should be disabled.
+If people haven't selected text, images, or other sharable content, the sharing service picker should be disabled.

 For developer guidance, see NSSharingServicePicker.

-A slider is a horizontal track with a control called a thumb, which you can slide with your finger to move between a minimum and maximum value, such as screen brightness level or position during media playback.
+A slider is a horizontal track with a control called a thumb, which people can slide to move between a minimum and maximum value, such as screen brightness level or position during media playback.
 As a slider’s value changes, the portion of track between the minimum value and the thumb fills with color.